AwardOfSky/Held-Karp/README.md

 <h2><b>Algorithm:</b></h2>
 <p>Held Karp is a dynamic programming algorithm used to effciently solve the Travelling Salesman Problem.
 <br>By applying the divide-and-conquer principle, Held Karp calculates the path cost of subsets of increasing length.</p>
-<p>For a more detailed explanation of the algorithm ckeck the
+<p>For a more detailed explanation of the algorithm check the
 <a href="https://en.wikipedia.org/wiki/Held%E2%80%93Karp_algorithm">Wikipedia Page</a>.
 <br>The core algorithm was based on the following <a href="https://github.com/CarlEkerot/held-karp">Python port</a>.</p>